GoogleCloudPlatform/gcpdiag/website/content/en/runbook/diagnostic-trees/gce/serial-log-analyzer.md

         - Check if there are any time sync related errors.

     SSHD checks:
-        - Check if we have logs related to successful startup of SSHD service.
+        - Check if there are logs related to successful startup of SSHD service.

     SSHD Auth Failures checks:
         - Check for SSH issues due to bad permissions of files or directories

     Google Guest Agent checks:
-        - Check if we have logs related to successful startup of Google Guest Agent.
+        - Check if there are logs related to successful startup of Google Guest Agent.

     SSH guard check:
         - Check if SSHGuard is active and may be blocking IP addresses